-(a) For all revenue expenses related to Trading A/c Branch Trading A/c To, Branch A/c Dr. i.e. Opening stock, Purchase, Return Inwards, Wages and other items appearing in the debit side. (b) For all revenue incomes related to Trading A/c Branch A/c To, Branch Trading A/c Dr. i.e. Sales, Closing Stock and Return Outwards and other items that appear in the credit side. (c) For gross profit of the Branch Branch Trading A/c To, Branch P&L A/c Dr. In case of gross loss, the entry will be reversed. (d) For all revenue expenses related to P&L A/c Branch P & L A/c To, Branch (All Revenue Expenses) A/c Dr. i.e. items that appear in the debit side of the P & L Account. (e) For all revenue incomes related to P & L A/c Branch (All Revenue Incomes) A/c To, Branch P&L A/c Dr. i.e. items that appear in the credit side of the P & L Account. (f) For net profit of the Branch Branch P&L A/c To, General P&L A/c Dr. In case of net loss, the enry will be reversed. (g) For branch assets.
-Branch Assets A/c Dr. To, Branch A/c (h) For branch liabilities.
-D. Branch A/c To, Branch Liabilties A/c Dr.
+(a) For all revenue expenses related to Trading A/c Branch Trading A/c To Branch A/c Dr. i.e. Opening stock, Purchase, Return Inwards, Wages and other items appearing in the debit side. (b) For all revenue incomes related to Trading A/c Branch A/c To Branch Trading A/c Dr. i.e. Sales, Closing Stock and Return Outwards and other items that appear in the credit side. (c) For gross profit of the Branch Branch Trading A/c To Branch P&amp;L A/c Dr. In case of gross loss, the entry will be reversed. (d) For all revenue expenses related to P&amp;L A/c Branch P &amp; L A/c To Branch (All Revenue Expenses) A/c Dr. i.e. items that appear in the debit side of the P & L Account. (e) For all revenue incomes related to P &amp; L A/c Branch (All Revenue Incomes) A/c To Branch P&amp;L A/c Dr. i.e. items that appear in the credit side of the P & L Account. (f) For net profit of the Branch Branch P&amp;L A/c To General P&amp;L A/c Dr. In case of net loss, the enry will be reversed. (g) For branch assets.
+Branch Assets A/c Dr. To Branch A/c (h) For branch liabilities.
+Branch A/c D. Branch A/c To Branch Liabilties A/c Dr.